 The War on Terrorism

 On the morning of September 11, 2001, President Bush was visiting an elementary school in Florida while Vice President Cheney was working in the West Wing.
-An aide reported that a plane had hit one of New York’s World Trade Center towers.
+An aide reported that a plane had hit one of New York's World Trade Center towers.
 As Cheney watched on television, the second tower was hit, marking it as a terrorist attack.
-The Secret Service learned that another plane headed toward Washington, D.C., was not communicating with the controllers at National Airport.
+The Secret Service learned that another plane headed toward Washington, D.C., was not communicating with the controllers at Reagan National Airport.
 Agents rushed the vice president to the emergency operations center.
-By the time they got there, television pictures showed smoke rising from the Pentagon.
+By the time they arrived, television pictures showed smoke rising from the Pentagon.

-In Congress, Cheney had participated in highly classified exercises with a small group of federal officials who convened at remote locations to conduct planning drills in the event that some catastrophe required the establishment of a temporary government.
+In Congress, Cheney had participated with a small group of federal officials in highly-classified planning exercises at remote locations in the event that some catastrophe required the establishment of a temporary government.
 Drawing on those experiences, he took charge of continuity of operations on September 11.
-He advised the president not to return to Washington, and he arranged for congressional leaders to be taken to a protected location in West Virginia.
+He advised the president not to return to Washington and arranged for congressional leaders to be taken to a protected location in West Virginia.
 When another commercial airliner unaccountably turned towards Washington, the military requested authority to shoot it down.
-Cheney, according to his chief of staff, responded “in about the time it takes a batter to decide to swing.”
-Although the 9/11 Commission later could find no record of a call, Cheney insisted that he had first obtained the president’s permission to order the plane shot down.
+Cheney, according to his chief of staff, responded "in about the time it takes a batter to decide to swing."
+Although the 9/11 Commission later could find no record of a call, Cheney insisted that he had first obtained the president's permission to order the plane shot down.
 The fourth plane crashed in a field in Pennsylvania.
 Cheney at first assumed the air force had been responsible.
-Learning that it had gone down on its own, he commented, “I think an act of heroism just took place on that plane.”
+Learning that it had gone down on its own, he commented, "I think an act of heroism just took place on that plane."